 The population of the world is growing exponentially, and food production is just not keeping up.
-In the last 50 years the population has doubled, and is not expected to slow down in the next 50.
-Providing food for all of these people has many challenges, such as finding enough land to grow crops on or raise meat.
+In the last 50 years the population has doubled, and is not expected to slow down in the next 50 years.
+Providing food for all of these people has many challenges, such as finding enough land to grow crops on or to raise meat.
 Cities are spreading and we are losing valuable agricultural space needed to produce the food.
 Many experts say that if meat consumption is not reduced, it will threaten food security.
 Too much land is being used to grow food for cattle, and not for humans.

 Many farms have changed into mass production agricultural farms to try and feed the masses of people on the earth.
 They grow the same crop year after year.
 Plant diseases are a threat, and having a variety of crops will allow them to cope with the changes in the climate.
 However, if more and more farms become a single crop farm, they will be challenged with these changes.

 While we can’t fix all of these problems, we can control what goes on our tables.
-Having a place to grow your own food year round will allow you to cope with the challenges that the rest of the environment will face.
+Having a place to grow your own food year-round will allow you to cope better with the challenges that the rest of the environment will face.
 Pesticides, climate change, and world population are not issues in your Growing Dome.
 You will know how much you need to plant to feed your family quality healthy food.
 A variety in your diet will no longer be a problem, nor what is available at the grocery store.
 You will have control over your food, and therefore your health.